 - Line another sheet pan or a couple cafeteria trays with parchment paper.

 - This part can get a little messy, so be patient.
 You’ll need a couple of forks and a spoon.
 Spoon a little white chocolate over one of the forks and hold it suspended over the bowl of chocolate.
 Place one of the chilled chocolate/chestnut balls onto the white chocolate-covered fork and swirl it around to lightly coat the bottom with white chocolate (it doesn’t have to be perfect, but it’s better than a totally naked bottom).
 Then use the spoon to pour white chocolate over the top of the ball as it sits on the fork, making sure to coat the entire surface and sides.
 Wipe off the excess white chocolate that may be dripping from the bottom of the fork or the edges, so it drips back into the bowl, then use the second fork to very carefully push the white chocolate-coated confection onto the parchment paper-lined pan.
+If the white chocolate starts to harden, return it to the double boiler to melt.
 Repeat with the remaining chocolates until they are all coated, and let them cool and harden for several minutes at room temperature while you prepare the final decoration.

 - Capezzoli di Venere can be stored in an air-tight container in the refrigerator, but should be served at room temperature so the filling softens up a bit before enjoying.